dragsbruh/spar/readme.md

 *(In order of priority)*

-- [x] Download the actual music (to a folder with the track id as filename)
+- [x] Download the actual music (to a folder with the sluggified artist-title as filename)
 - [ ] CLI config for music format, list file, rate limit handling, etc
 - [ ] Make it feel like a legit app by using better logs
 - [ ] Use as a standlone app (directly specify)